curl/curl/docs/libcurl/opts/CURLOPT_ECH.md

 This experimental feature requires a special build of OpenSSL, as ECH is not yet supported in OpenSSL releases.
-In contrast ECH is supported by the latest boringSSL and wolfSSL releases.
+In contrast ECH is supported by the latest BoringSSL and wolfSSL releases.
 See [ECH.md](../../ECH.md) for details of how to build such an OpenSSL library.

 There is also a known issue with using wolfSSL which does not support ECH